ruchitha1405/Cshell/README.md

 The shell displays a prompt and is ready to take input commands. <br>
 To quit, enter 'quit' or hit Ctrl D.

-###Functionality:
+### Functionality:

 1.main.c

-This contains the main function of the program.
-The main function includes the primary shell-loop of the program.
+This contains the main function of the program. <br>
+The main function includes the primary shell-loop of the program. <br>
 It reads the input string and parse into commands broken by a semi-colon and  execute commands.

 2.prompt.c